Forschung/qooper/README.md

 This project completed for Qooper.IO review.
 But anyone can use it without too much effort.

-There are 4 customized components inside the project.
-Button, Input, Link, and Meta.
+There are 5 customized components inside the project.
+Button, Input, Link, Placement, and Meta.
 You can find them under the components folder.

 Lastly, you will find a Icons.xd file under the public/assets/favicon path.
 The file is designed for enterprise level applications icon integration.
 I love it too much and willing to share it as well.